Genrih17/eks-cluster/Readme.md

 > Replace eu-central-1 with your desired region and configure the security group rules according to your needs.

+**Login to ECR:**

+> Use the AWS CLI to log in to your ECR registry.
+Replace <your-aws-region> and <your-aws-account-id> with your specific information:

+`aws ecr get-login-password --region <your-aws-region> | docker login --username AWS --password-stdin <your-aws-account-id>.dkr.ecr.<your-aws-region>.amazonaws.com`

-**Configure images:**
+**Build images:**

 > Inside the nginx and tomcat directories, placed Dockerfiles and optional config file for Nginx and .war app for Tomcat.
+Build localy with command:

+`docker build -t nginx .`
+`docker build -t tomcat .`

+**Tag images:**

+> After the build completes, tag image so you can push the image to ECR repository.

+`docker tag nginx:latest <your-aws-account-id>.dkr.ecr.<your-aws-region>.amazonaws.com/nginx:latest`

+**Push the Docker Image to ECR:**

+> Push the tagged Docker image to your ECR repository.

+`docker push <your-aws-account-id>.dkr.ecr.<your-aws-region>.amazonaws.com/nginx:latest`

 **Deploy Resources:**